saoirse-defi/milestone2-vanilla/README.md

 Upon player death, this function is called in order to compare their score with the highest score recorded in their local storage.
 If they have successfully achieved a high score, the user will be notified within the game over modal.

+###### Add Commas To number

+Some scores achieved in this application can reach into the billions hence a function was needed to add commas into large numbers.
+This function uses template literals and was sourced from Stack Overflow.

 ## Performance

 ###### Image Resizing & Compression